TerMyY/CoronaSlayer/README.md

 Painkillers - negotiate the effect of painfull virus trait.
 Differnt resist removers do exactly what they sound - removes Virus resists so it spread slower across the country.
 Burn corpses - stops the virus from spread through corpses.

+You can download CoronaSlayer.jar file and run it.